nuxt-hub/core/README.md

 })
 ```

 That's it!
-You can now NuxtHub features in your Nuxt app ✨
+You can now use NuxtHub features in your Nuxt app ✨

 ## Contributing